fu4303/movie-selector/README.md

 # Get a movie recommendation

 Don't know what movie to watch?
-Visit [luuk.site/movie](https://what-movie.netlify.com) and hit the blue button (a few times).
+Visit [the website](https://what-movie.netlify.com) and hit the blue button (a few times).